mdbergmann/cl-swbymabeweb/blogs/20230302---Polymorphism_and_Multimethods.md

 ### Conclusion

-Multimethods and separating data from behaviour allows more decoupling and a more data-driven programming paradigm.
+Multimethods and separating data from behaviour allows more decoupled code and a more data-driven programming paradigm.
 When the data is immutable we are closer in the realm of functional programming.
 Functional programming and data-driven programming have pros and cons which should be named and weighted when starting a new project.